How to fill cremation jewellery

 2. Baking Soda...

 Believe it or not, baking soda is a great cleaner for stainless steel jewellry.
-Making a thick paste of baking soda mixed with water, use a toothbrush to slowly clean your jewellry.
+Making a thick paste of baking soda mixed with water, use a soft toothbrush to slowly clean your jewellry.
 Once you've cleaned it thoroughly take a cloth to dry your piece an ensure it's completely dry.
 (YouTube has many videos that show how to do this)